 David Skrbina is a philosopher at the University of Michigan.
 He and Ted Kaczynski published the book Technological Slavery, which elaborates on the Unabomber manifesto and contains about 100 pages of correspondence between the two which took place over almost a decade.
 Skrbina discusses his and Kaczynski’s views on deep problems of technological society, and whether violent opposition to it is justified.

 Steve: Okay, our guest today is David Skrbina, a professor of philosophy at the University of Michigan.
 David has very broad interests, but today we specifically want to talk to him about the philosophy of technology.
 Perhaps his most well known work is a book which was written in collaboration, in a sense, with Ted […]

 Steve: Welcome to Manifold.
 Corey, this week we’ve got a real treat.
 Our guest today is John Hawks, a professor at the University of Wisconsin.
 He is my favorite perhaps — or definitely one of my favorite — “bone-diggin’ologists” in the whole world.
 And John is actually a triple threat, he’s a very rare talent: […]

-all right my name is Corey Washington and I’m Steve Schuh and this is our show manifold and Steve we just had a great conversation with a fabulous young woman named Nora Siddiqui who you first met a few months ago tell us about that so Noor is the founder of an event that Stanford […]
+Steve: My name is Corey Washington.
+Steve: I’m Steve Hsu, and this our show, Manifold.
+Steve: Steve, we just had a great conversation with a fabulous young woman named Noor Siddiqui, who you first met a few months ago.
+Tell us about that.
+Steve: Noor is the founder of an event at Stanford called No […]